From Voice to Text: How AI Is Changing the Way We Write

 The big breakthrough came with machine learning and neural networks.
 Instead of programming explicit rules, developers started feeding massive amounts of speech data into systems that could learn patterns themselves.

-• Understand multiple languages and accents
+• Understand over 130 languages and hundreds of regional accents

-• Work in noisy environments
+• Work effectively in moderately noisy environments with advanced noise cancellation

-• Process natural, conversational speech
+• Process natural, conversational speech with pauses and hesitations

 How AI Transforms Voice Input into Polished Text